Present Value of Growth Opportunities, Earnings Retention Rate, and Dividend Payout Ratio

 PVGO = ROE – Required Rate of Return

-If its ROE is greater than the required rate of return, then its PVGO exceeds zero, and the stock price will increase if the company reinvests some of its earnings for further growth.
-If the PVGO is zero, meaning that the ROE equals the capitalization rate, then it makes no difference to the stock price if earnings are reinvested or not; however, an earnings retention rate greater than that necessary to maintain liquidity will lower the dividend without increasing the stock price.
-If PVGO is negative, then the company will still grow, but its overall ROE will decline, and with it, its stock price.
+If its ROE exceeds the required rate of return, then its PVGO exceeds zero, and the stock price will increase if the company reinvests its earnings for further growth.
+If the PVGO is zero, meaning that the ROE = the required rate of return, then it makes no difference to the stock price if earnings are reinvested or not; however, an earnings retention rate exceeding that necessary to maintain liquidity will lower the dividend without increasing the stock price.
+If PVGO is negative, then the company may still grow, but its overall ROE will decline, and with it, its stock price.
 Therefore, the company should distribute most of its earnings as dividends, since that will yield the greatest return for stockholders.

 Each scenario can be evaluated by calculating the intrinsic value of the stock using the dividend discount model, but with different return on equity rates and different plowback ratios.
 The company growth rate, g, is determined by its ROE and by the earnings retention rate (RR):

 g = ROE × RR

-Consider a stock that pays a $4 annual dividend, and the required rate of return demanded by investors is 12%.
-If the company was paying all of its earnings as dividends, then the company is not experiencing growth, so its stock price is determined solely by its dividend and its capitalization rate (k).
+Consider a stock paying a $4 annual dividend, and the required rate of return demanded by investors is 12%.
+If the company was paying all its earnings as dividends, then the company will not grow, so its stock price is determined solely by its dividend and its capitalization rate (k).
 The constant-growth dividend discount model calculates the stock price (P) as: